Reconstruction and interpolation of manifolds II: Inverse problems with partial data for distances observations and for the heat kernel: Abstract

 \section{Abstract}

-We consider how a closed Riemannian manifold and its metric tensor can be approximately reconstructed from local distance measurements.
-In the part 1 of the paper, we considered the construction of a smooth manifold in the case when one is given the noisy distances $\tilde d(x,y)=d(x,y)+\varepsilon_{x,y}$ for all points $x,y\in X$, where $X$ is a $\delta$-dense subset of $M$ and $|\varepsilon_{x,y}|<\delta$.
-In this paper we consider a similar problem with partial data, that is, the approximate construction of the manifold $(M,g)$ when we are given $\tilde d(x,y)$ for $x\in X$ and $y \in U\cap X$, where $U$ is an open subset of $M$.
-As an application, we consider the inverse problem of determining the manifold $(M,g)$ with non-negative Ricci curvature from noisy observations of the heat kernel $G(y,z,t)$ with separated observation points $y\in U$ and source points $z\in M\setminus \overline U$ on the time interval $0<t<1$.
+We consider how a closed Riemannian manifold $M$ and its metric tensor $g$ can be approximately reconstructed from local distance measurements.
+Moreover, we consider an inverse problem of determining $(M,g)$ from limited knowledge on the heat kernel.
+In the part 1 of the paper, we considered the approximate construction of a smooth manifold in the case when one is given the noisy distances $\tilde d(x,y)=d(x,y)+\varepsilon_{x,y}$ for all points $x,y\in X$, where $X$ is a $\delta$-dense subset of $M$ and $|\varepsilon_{x,y}|<\delta$.
+In this part 2 of the paper, we consider a similar problem with partial data, that is, the approximate construction of the manifold $(M,g)$ when we are given $\tilde d(x,y)$ for $x\in X$ and $y \in U\cap X$, where $U$ is an open subset of $M$.
+In addition, we consider the inverse problem of determining the manifold $(M,g)$ with non-negative Ricci curvature from noisy observations of the heat kernel $G(y,z,t)$.
+We show that a manifold approximating $(M,g)$ can be determined in a stable way, when for some unknown source points $z_j$ in $X\setminus U$, we are given the values of the heat kernel $G(y,z_k,t)$ for $y\in X\cap U$ and $t\in (0,1)$ with a multiplicative noise.
+We also give a uniqueness result for the inverse problem in the case when the data does not contain noise and consider applications in manifold learning.
+A novel feature of the inverse problem for the heat kernel is that the set $M\setminus U$ containing the sources and the observation set $U$ are disjoint.